tradinghours/docs.tradinghours.com/src/3.x/introduction.md

 ## What data is covered?

-We cover over 900 unique exchanges and trading venues around the globe, including derivative markets, equities, bonds, options, futures, and currency markets.
-TradingHours.com is the only source for standardized financial calendar reference data that includes trading schedules for derivative markets.
+We cover over 1,100 unique exchanges and trading venues around the globe, including derivative markets, equities, bonds, options, futures, and currency markets.
+TradingHours.com is the only source fully machine readable trading hours and market holidays data for all global financial markets.
 [View All Coverage](https://www.tradinghours.com/data/coverage)

 **If we are missing a market you need we'll add it at no additional cost.**